radmiraal/Radmiraal.CouchDB/README.md

 Radmiraal.CouchDB
 =================

-This package is an extension on the TYPO3.CouchDB package.
+This package is an implementation of the Doctrine CouchDB ODM and can be used next to the default Doctrine ORM in TYPO3 Flow.
-It's not meant as a replacement, nor will it be supported in the future.